frdedynamics/robotics-lab-documentation/source/texts/lab3.rst

 #.
 Move to a waypoint above the stack.
 #.
 Close gripper.
 #.
-Lower slowly relative to the waypoint above until force greater than 3N.
+Lower slowly relative to the waypoint above, until box is detected.
 #.
 Relative move up 1 cm.
 #.
 Open gripper.
 #.
 Pick box.

+The direction option can be used to detect an object and perform an action.
 Also, have a look at stack/de-stack options on the UR5e.

+It is also possible to detect the force applied to the gripper on contact, with pre-built functions.
+Have a look at them!

 Tip: `my_variable = get_actual_tcp_pose()` and add 0.01 meters to the
 Z index `[2]`, then MoveL to this variable position.